======================================================================

 several companies manufactured the cartridges for the Famicom.
 This

-allowed these companies to develop customised chips designed for
+allowed these companies to develop customized chips designed for

 specific purposes, such as superior sound and graphics.